Driserq/Onpu_Public/README.md

 *   **Uta**: This folder contains the iOS application code including Views, Models, and ViewModels.
 *   **backend**: This contains the server side code for handling AI requests.
 *   **landing**: This holds a Next.js web project for the app's landing page.

-## Getting Started

-You will need Xcode 15 or newer to run the iOS application.

-1. Open the `Uta.xcodeproj` file.
-2. Select a simulator or connected device.
-3. Build and run the project.

-The app requires the backend service to be running for adding new songs.
-You can find instructions for setting up the local server in the `backend` folder.

-See `BACKEND_SETUP.md` for detailed instructions on configuring the local backend and iOS app connection.